hackforla/website/.github/ISSUE_TEMPLATE/pre-work-template--dev.md

 As a new developer on the HfLA website team, fill in the following fields as you complete each onboarding item.

 ### Action Items
-- [ ] Add the "role: front end" label to this issue
+- [ ] Add the "role: front end" label to this issue and remove the "role missing" label
 - [ ] Add yourself to the #hfla-site and #hfla-site-pr Slack channels
-- [ ] Share your Gmail address with the team lead
+- [ ] Share your Gmail address with the team lead so you can be added to the Google Drive
-- [ ] (once added to the drive) Add yourself to the [team roster](https://docs.google.com/spreadsheets/d/11u71eT-rZTKvVP8Yj_1rKxf2V45GCaFz4AXA7tS_asM/edit#gid=0).
+- [ ] (Once added to the Drive) Add yourself to the [team roster](https://docs.google.com/spreadsheets/d/11u71eT-rZTKvVP8Yj_1rKxf2V45GCaFz4AXA7tS_asM/edit#gid=0)
-- [ ] Confirm with the team lead that they have added you to the meeting invites and GitHub repo
+- [ ] Confirm with the team lead that they have added you to the zoom meeting invites and GitHub repository
 - [ ] Attend weekly team meetings:
   - [ ] Developer (front-end/back-end) weekly team meeting, Tuesdays 7pm PST
   - [ ] (Optional) Office Hours, Thursdays 7pm PST